Women's Committee for the 250th

 More About the Projects:

-Building Women's Wealth: a $75,000 grant to the Women's Opportunity Resource Center (WORC) will support a Women’s Business Pitch Competition that provides capacity building, direct access to networks and resources, and cash awards for women's owned small businesses.
+Recognizing that financial independence is critical to exercising one’s fundamental rights, the Committee awarded a $75,000 grant to the Women's Opportunity Resource Center (WORC).
+This grant will fund a Business Pitch Competition that provides capacity building support, direct access to networks and resources, and cash awards for small businesses that promote gender economic equity.

 Physical Legacy Project:

-Restoring Belmont Mansion: Saved from demolition in 1986 by Audrey Thornton, over the past 40 years three generations of African American women have preserved this site and shared its history as a stop on the Underground Railroad.
-Now, with the support of the Women’s Committee, this symbol of freedom and democracy can become an everlasting landmark in Philadelphia history.
+Restoring Belmont Mansion: Saved from demolition in 1986 by Audrey Thornton, over the past 40 years, three generations of African American women have preserved this site and shared its history as a stop on the Underground Railroad.
+Now, with the support of the Women’s Committee, this powerful symbol of freedom and democracy will be restored and strengthened as an everlasting landmark in Philadelphia’s history.